 The show, which has been running since 1985, explores the lives and relationships of the residents of Ramsay Street in Erinsborough.
-Recently, the day before the International Day of People with Disability — which was December 3 — the show announced that hard of hearing actor Nathan Borg would be joining the soap in a guest role – becoming the first actor on Australian TV to wear a cochlear implant.
+Recently, the day before the International Day of People with Disability — which was December 3 — the show announced that actor Nathan Borg would be joining the soap in a guest role – becoming the first actor on Australian TV to wear a cochlear implant.

 We talked to Nathan Borg about his life with hearing loss and his career as an actor.

 Nathan Borg, who identifies as “Deaf,” will be joining the long-running soap opera, which has been on the air since 1985 when it debuted in Australia.
 It was picked up the following year by the UK’s BBC1, which broadcast it for 21 years.
 It then moved to channel 5 in 2008.
 Famous names have appeared on the show over the years, including Kylie Minogue, Jason Donovan, and Natalie Imbruglia.

 Now Borg will play new teacher, Curtis Perkins, making his debut in episode 8546, which will air in the UK in early 2021.
 He will be featured alongside characters Susan Kennedy and Jane Harris, played by soap legends Jackie Woodburne and Annie Jones.